AnAppleCore/I2CN_Lab/README.txt

             lport   raddr           rport
             xxxxx   xx.xx.xx.xx     xxxx

-    7. The dirrect communication between h1 and h2 without server starts, to valid the success of traversal
+    7. The direct communication between h1 and h2 without server starts, to valid the success of traversal

         (1) Decide h1 -> h2 or h2 -> h1, by typing 'Y' or 'N'